24/7 Admissions | Call Now: (800) 939-6636

 Line drawing of a woman doing yoga

-Our holistic therapy approach looks beyond the symptoms of addiction, treating the whole person – body, mind, and spirit.
-Incorporating techniques such as yoga, meditation, and nutrition counseling, we encourage a balanced lifestyle and self-care habits that enhance overall well-being and support recovery.
+Our holistic therapy approach looks beyond the symptoms of physical dependence, treating the whole person – body, mind, and spirit.
+Incorporating techniques such as yoga, meditation, self-care, and each-other care all of which enhance overall well-being and support recovery.

 Line drawing of a woman

-We provide individual therapy for addiction and mental health in Orange County.
-In our individual therapy sessions, women work one-on-one with a dedicated therapist to address the root causes of their addiction.
-This personalized, confidential setting allows for deep introspection, fostering self-awareness and the development of coping skills tailored to the individual’s unique challenges and needs.
+We provide individual therapy for physical dependence and mental health.
+In our individual therapy sessions, women work one-on-one with a dedicated therapist to address the effects of substances on the individual’s lives.
+This personalized, confidential setting allows for curiosity, the separation between self and the substances, and the development of preferred alternative stories.

 Line drawing of a butterfly with NDFW